-Bio: I am currently a Ph.D. student in Public Policy (Economics Track) at Harvard University.
+Bio: I am a Ph.D. student in Public Policy (Economics Track) at Harvard University.
 I earned my M.S. in Applied Economics from Montana State University in 2017 and my B.S. in Mathematics (with honors), Economics (with honors), and Physics at Hillsdale College in 2015.
-I am also a graduate student affiliate at the Institute for Quantitative Social Science (IQSS), a graduate scholar in the Multidisciplinary Program in Inequality & Social Policy at Harvard University, a Considine Fellow in Law and Economics at Harvard Law School, a Health Policy Research Scholar at the Robert Wood Johnson Foundation (RWJF), and a resident tutor at Adams House.
-For more information about me, see my Harvard website or my curriculum vitae.
+I am also a graduate scholar in the Multidisciplinary Program in Inequality & Social Policy at Harvard University, a Considine Fellow in Law and Economics at Harvard Law School, a Health Policy Research Scholar at the Robert Wood Johnson Foundation (RWJF), and a resident tutor at Adams House.
+For more information, see my Harvard website and CV.

-Research Interests: Labor economics, public economics, and applied theory.
-My interests also overlap with law and economics and economic history.
+Research Interests: My primary interests are in Labor economics, Public economics, and Applied Theory.
+My interests also overlap with Law and Economics, Economic History, and Health Economics.
 For my previous and ongoing work see my research page.